microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/3-accessibility/README.md

 ✅ Find Lighthouse in your browser's developer tool panel and run an analysis on any site. what do you discover?

+Lighthouse is an open-source tool developed by Google that can be accessed through the browser's developer tool panel.
+It allows you to run audits on a website to assess its performance, accessibility, best practices, SEO, and more.
+When you run a Lighthouse analysis on a website, it provides a comprehensive report with various metrics and recommendations for improvement.

 ## Designing for accessibility

 Accessibility is a relatively large topic.
 To help you out, there are numerous resources available.